Escalier Daru: Later developments

 The Escalier Daru was still unfinished at the end of the Second Empire.
 Its current focal point, the Winged Victory of Samothrace, was only placed at its center after Lefuel's death in 1880.
 The sculpture had been found in Samothrace in 1863, and shipped to Paris in 1879.
 It was installed in the Daru Staircase in 1883.

 In 1882, Lefuel's successor Edmond Guillaume started making plans for the completion of the staircase.
 A team of Italian specialists created colorful mosaics for the vaulted ceilings, representing Victories holding palms and portraits of illustrious figures, on a design by painter Jules-Eugène Lenepveu.

-The final completion was designed by Louvre architect Camille Lefèvre (architect)|Camille Lefèvre and his successor from 1930 Albert Ferran, in the Art Deco style of the times, and executed in 1932-1934 as part of a broader museum modernization effort led by Louvre Director Henri Verne.
+The final completion was designed by the Louvre architect Camille Lefèvre (architect)|Camille Lefèvre and his successor from 1930 Albert Ferran, in the Art Deco style of the times, and executed in 1932–1934 as part of a broader museum modernization effort led by Louvre Director Henri Verne.
 Ferran covered the mosaics with stone-patterned wallpaper, broadened the stairs, and brought forward the Winged Victory to make it more prominent.

 In 1997, in the third phase of the Grand Louvre project, the Escalier Daru was extended downwards to serve the newly opened gallery of Archaic Greece, in what had formerly been part of the Louvre's extensive complex of mid-19th-century horse stables.

-In the early 2010s, as the Winged Victory was temporarily removed for restoration, the option of uncovering the late-19th-century mosaics was considered.
+In the early 2010s, as the Winged Victory was temporarily removed for restoration, the option of uncovering the late 19th-century mosaics was considered.
 But it was eventually rejected by the Louvre's curators, and the staircase was kept in its mid-1930s state.